 Now that you know about some of the most common EHR pain points let’s look at some features that can make for a more satisfying user experience.

-- Intuitive workflow - Whether you run a single or multi-specialty practice, it’s crucial you’re able to document all aspects of a patient’s visit.
+Whether you run a single or multi-specialty practice, you must be able to document all aspects of a patient’s visit.
 An EHR program that makes it easy to create and complete progress notes, see patient alerts, and get clinical decision support can make your life much easier.

-- Multiple types of documentation - Everyone takes notes differently.
+Everyone takes notes differently.
 Look for a program that offers various types of documentation, like point and click, free text, or dictation.
-That way, you can chart comfortably the way you like and easily interact with your patients.
+That way, you can chart comfortably how you like and easily interact with your patients.

-- Automation - Is your front desk staff overwhelmed with tasks like scheduling, checking patient eligibility, and collecting late payments?
-While there’s no way to avoid these responsibilities entirely, an automated EHR system can make things significantly easier.
-It can even free up your team to focus on more pressing matters.
+Are you finding that your front desk staff feels overwhelmed with scheduling appointments, checking patient eligibility, and collecting late payments?
+These are all important responsibilities that must be handled, but an automated EHR system can make things significantly easier.

 - EHR Solution

 - Small Practice

 - New Technology

 - Practice EHR News